sitegeist/git-hooks/README.md

 | `hook help:hooks`  | Prints a list of all installed hooks.                           |

 #### Why bother install them globally?
 These git-hooks are conventional hooks, not project specific ones.
-Installing them globally reduces the amount of time you need to invest once a bug has been found in one of the hooks.
-Just run `self-update` once and the hooks are updated everywhere since they all point to the global instance.
+Installing them globally reduces the amount of time you need to invest once a new feature has been released or a bug has been found in one of the hooks.

-The CLI itself will automatically update itself and the corresponding hooks on every CLI run if the currently checked out repository is older than 30 days.
+In that case, just run `self-update` once and all hooks which you've installed via the CLI are updated.
+The CLI and the corresponding hooks will also update itself automatically every 30 days on every CLI run.
 This prevents the hooks from being in a obsolete state.

 ## Available git-hooks
 #### pre-commit